DaniMariages/DaTo-Engine/README.md

 - Scroll up --> Zoom in
 - Scroll down --> Zoom out
 ### Additional functionalities
--Top, side and front view.
+- Top, side and front view.
+- Quick options when you right click on the Game Objects displayed in the Hierarchy

 ## Features
 - Loading models and textures with Assimp and DevIL